-Laura’s given her finished garden, which using Jura Beige Limestone and a stainless steel slot drain, a verdant, Mediterranean feel by leaving an established wisteria in place and adding palms and an olive tree.
-Picture Credit: www.lauragompertz.com.
+Laura’s given her finished garden - which uses Jura Beige Limestone and a stainless steel slot drain - a verdant, Mediterranean feel by leaving an established wisteria in place and adding palms and an olive tree.
+Picture Credit: Laura Gompertz.

 “Basically, the decking was washing away,” she says, “and I wanted the effect of the inside and outside looking similar.”
 Laura specialises in kitchens, but has on more than one occasion found it natural to extend her designs into the garden.
 “It’s sort of like the same space,” she says.